joseinweb/rdkservices/MemMonitor/README.md

 | lowmem  | Limit set for Low memory event trigger in MB. |
 | criticalmem | Limit set for Critical memory event trigger in MB. |
 | callsigns | An array of plugins/applications that can be offloaded. |

+The following are planned in the next phase.
+* Automatic loading of offloaded application back when memory is available.